shovon/websocket-graph/specifications/architecture.md

 Hence why the document uses more "SHOULD" and "MAY", as opposed to "MUST".
 "MUST" is reserved for reasonable assumptions required for this document to make any sense (for example, the requirement that implementers agree on a protocol format).

-Potential derivatives of this document MAY introduce more liberal (stricter) assumptions, in spite of the precariousness of malicious nodes, and an unreliable network.
+Potential derivatives of this document MAY introduce more liberal (stricter) assumptions, in spite of the precariousness of malicious nodes and an unreliable network.

 ## Terminology